asyaharoyan/brainon-django/README.md

 - For new users, the first page includes full information about the website
 - For the new users there is clear guidance on how to sign up and why
 - For admin, there is a designed UX to read requests, answer them
-- For the admin, there is a chance to approve och disapprove the comments
+- For the admin, there is a chance to approve or disapprove the comments

 ### Future development